michalrud/ThetaCloud/doc/api/ThetaCloud.rst

 	ThetaCloud::Emit
-		Function definition for callback that will be called by ThetaCloud every time a new data is available from sensors.
+		Function definition for callback that will be called by ThetaCloud every time a new data is available from devices.
 Can publish this data further or just print it using ``Serial``.

 		:Signature:
 			.. code-block:: cpp